 If you are involved in a car accident in the Bronx or anywhere in New York City, there are several things you should do to protect your safety, your health, and your rights.

-If you can, you should do the following as soon as possible after the crash:
+If you can, you should follow these 10 steps as soon as possible after the crash:

 - Call the police and, if necessary, an ambulance